Trade Mark, Patents & Designs Oppositions

 What is the trade mark opposition period?

-• that the trade mark applicant is not the owner of the trade mark
+• Trade mark applicant is not the owner of the trade mark

-• that the trade mark applicant’s use of the filed for trade mark would cause consumer confusion because of the opponent’s reputation in its own trade mark
+• Trade mark applicant’s use of the filed for trade mark would cause consumer confusion because of the opponent’s reputation in its own trade mark

-• that the trade mark applicant’s use of the filed for trade mark would be contrary to law (for example, its use would be misleading or deceptive, amount to passing off or amount to copyright infringement)
+• Trade mark applicant’s use of the filed for trade mark would be contrary to law (for example, its use would be misleading or deceptive, amount to passing off or amount to copyright infringement)

-• that the trade mark application was filed in bad faith
+• Trade mark application was filed in bad faith

-• that the invention is not a patentable invention (for instance: where it is not a manner of manufacture or where it is not novel or inventive)
+• Invention is not a patentable invention (for instance, where it is not a manner of manufacture or where it is not novel or inventive)

-• that the nominated person is not entitled to a grant of patent
+• Nominated person is not entitled to a grant of patent

 What is the opposite process?

-Unlike with trade marks or patents, there is no formal opposition process for registered designs.
+Unlike with trade marks or patents, registered designs do not have a formal opposition process.
 The Designs Act and Designs Regulations, however, provide a means of challenging the validity of a registered design that is essentially akin to an opposition process.

-If, after the requested examination, the registered design is accepted for certification, the complaining party is given the opportunity by IP Australia to request a hearing to dispute its certification.
+If, after the requested examination, the registered design is accepted for certification, IP Australia gives the complaining party the opportunity to request a hearing to dispute its certification.
 This process has all the hallmarks of an opposition.

 How is this different from IP infringements?

-Trade mark, patent oppositions and design right disputes are different from intellectual property infringement proceedings conducted in the Federal Court of Australia.
-These opposition / dispute proceedings are administrative proceedings conducted by the Trade Hearings Office of IP Australia.
+Trade marks, patent oppositions, and design rights disputes are different from intellectual property infringement proceedings conducted in the Federal Court of Australia.
+These opposition/dispute proceedings are administrative proceedings conducted by the Trade Hearings Office of IP Australia.

 This difference means that these proceedings conducted by IP Australia are less costly and time consuming than Federal Court proceedings but still a highly regulated process.
 The relevant Trade Marks, Patents and Designs Acts and their corresponding govern that process.

-Like any business expense, deciding the protect trade mark rights through the trade mark opposition process requires a careful cost benefit analysis.
+Like any business expense, deciding to protect trade mark rights through the trade mark opposition process requires a careful cost-benefit analysis.
 We understand that.
 Our approach is to understand your business objectives, understand where any potential opposition fits within those objectives and then provide you with all your relevant options and strategic considerations.

 How we can help you